Wait a minute… you said traditional marketing?

 Flyers can be one of the most important tools for a local business.
 The use of flyers has been around forever, and was once one of the most popular advertising tools.
 Now that most marketers have taken their game online, you may find that there’s a significant communication gap in your area that is wide open to sending out your latest offers using “old school” methods.

 A flyer is basically your “ad”.
-You should create your flyers based on the facts you learned in the previous chapter.
-Remember?
+You should create your flyers based on the facts:

 – Exciting headline